rbcet/kat-otoaltyazi/README.md

 Supported Languages
 Turkish and English.
 Except the batch file you will have only 2 strings that is foreign language.
-(In Context Menu)
+(In Context Menu) Of course you can select your desired language for the subtitles.
+Turkish and English only for Context Menu and Installation tage.

 What is the purpose?
 I don't think this script attract more attention.
 Like I said I made it for myself.
 And I think it's a very nice script for Newbies and Simple Lovers.
 It is doing fine for me to use Serviio,Smart TV and ServiiGo,Smart Phone and PotPlayer.